Gianluca Simeone

-Gianluca Simeone (born 23 July 1998) is an Argentine former professional footballer who played as a centre-forward.
+Gianluca Simeone (/it/; born 23 July 1998) is an Argentine former professional footballer who played as a centre-forward.

 Career

 Simeone began his career with River Plate, where he had a loan stint away with Frosinone.
 He was loaned out in 2018 to Chilean Primera División side Unión La Calera, with the forward making his senior debut on 20 June during a Copa Chile second round win over Magallanes.
 Simeone made two further appearances in the next round against Palestino, who were the eventual winners.
 He returned to River Plate without featuring in the league, though was an unused sub three times.
 In 2019, Simeone joined Argentine Primera División team Gimnasia y Esgrima.
 His debut versus Atlético Tucumán came soon after.

 On 13 August 2019, Simeone was signed on loan by Segunda División B outfit UD Ibiza.
 He was, however, immediately moved to their reserve team, Sant Rafel, in the Tercera División.
 He scored on his second Sant Rafel appearance versus Formentera on 1 September.
 His first senior hat-trick arrived on 22 February 2020 against Santanyí.
 The centre-forward departed back to Gimnasia at the end of 2019–20, having scored thirteen goals in twenty-five matches.
 In August 2020, Simeone returned to Spain with Tercera División side CD Ibiza.
 He netted a hat-trick in his third game versus Sóller on 1 November.

 In the 2022–23 season, Simeone played for Xerez Deportivo, while prior to the 2023–24 season he moved to CD Tudelano.

 Simeone retired after ending the 2024–25 Segunda Federación with Rayo Majadahonda.